MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-external-list.md

 1. Go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true) and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.

 >[!NOTE]
->If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the More features page. <br>If you have Office 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center and open the More features page.
+>If you have Microsoft 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the More features page. <br>If you have Microsoft 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center and open the More features page.

 2. Under **Secure store**, select **Open**.

-3. On the ribbon, select **New** to open the page where you can specify settings for a Target Application.
+3. On the ribbon, to open the page where you can specify settings for a Target Application, select **New**.

 4. In the **Target Application Settings** section, do the following: